Crowded, stretched world awaits 7 billionth baby

 Experts say the lack of coordinated planning is exacerbating the problem.

-"Any kind of plan for decentralising the population requires a series of policies that work together," said Wang Jianguo, a senior project officer on urbanisation at the Asian Development Bank's Beijing office.
+"Any kind of plan for decentralizing the population requires a series of policies that work together," said Wang Jianguo, a senior project officer on urbanization at the Asian Development Bank's Beijing office.

 "If you only have a population policy without an employment policy, without an industry development policy, education, medical policy, it won't work."